 With Ubud’s growing popularity, there’s been a huge burst of new accommodations popping onto the scene.
-Everything between luxurious highland resorts and budget homestays fill the board.
+Everything between luxurious highland resorts and budget homestays fills the board.
 Here are a couple ideas:

 - Duana Sari: Budget-friendly villa-style accommodations located within a 10-minute walk of the centre of Ubud.
 A beautiful sun terrace and pool will leave you uplifted at the end of the day.

-- Goya Boutique Resort: An incredible luxury hotel not far from some of the main attractions in Ubud.
+- Goya Boutique Resort: An incredible 5-star hotel not far from some of the main attractions in Ubud.
 The epic infinity pool serves up some of the best views you’ll find anywhere.